 Most types of swap agreements entered into by the Fund will calculate the obligations of the parties to the agreement on a "net basis."
 Consequently, the Fund's current obligations (or rights) under a swap agreement will generally be equal only to the net amount to be paid or received under the agreement based on the relative values of the positions held by each party to the agreement (the "net amount").
-The Fund's current obligations under a swap agreement will be accrued daily (offset against any amounts owed to the Fund) and any accrued but unpaid net amounts owed to a swap counterparty will be covered by the segregation or "earmarking" of assets determined to be liquid by the Advisor in accordance with procedures established by the Board of Trustees, to avoid any potential leveraging of the Fund's portfolio.
+The Fund's current obligations under a swap agreement will be accrued daily (offset against any amounts owed to the Fund).
 Obligations under swap agreements so covered will not be construed to be "senior securities" for purposes of the Fund's investment restriction concerning senior securities.

-The Fund may also enter into credit default swap agreements.
+Each Fund may also enter into credit default swap agreements.
 The credit default swap agreement may reference one or more debt securities or obligations that are not currently held by the Fund.
 The protection "buyer" in a credit default contract is generally obligated to pay the protection "seller" an upfront or a periodic stream of payments over the term of the contract provided that no credit event, such as a default, on a reference obligation has occurred.
 If a credit event occurs, the seller generally must pay the buyer the "par value" (full notional value) of the swap in exchange for an equal face amount of deliverable obligations of the reference entity described in the swap, or the seller may be required to deliver the related net cash amount, if the swap is cash settled.
 The Fund may be either the buyer or seller in the transaction.
 If the Fund is a buyer and no credit event occurs, the Fund may recover nothing if the swap is held through its termination date.
-However, if a credit event occurs, the buyer may receive the full notional value of the swap in exchange for an equal face amount of deliverable obligations of the reference entity whose value may have significantly decreased.
+However, if a credit event occurs, the super and no credit event occurs, the fund may recover nothing if the swap is held through its termination date.
+However, if a credit event occurs, the super and no credit event occurs, the fund may recover nothing if the swap is held through its termination date.
+However, if a credit event occurs, the super and no credit event occurs, the fund may recover nothing if the swap is held through its termination date.
+However, if a credit event occurs, the super an exchange for an equal face amount of deliverable obligations of the reference entity whose value may have significantly decreased.
 As a seller, the Fund generally receives an upfront payment or a fixed rate of income throughout the term of the swap provided that there is no credit event.
 As the seller, the Fund would effectively add leverage to its portfolio because, in addition to its total net assets, it would be subject to investment exposure on the notional amount of the swap.

 The spread of a credit default swap is the annual amount the protection buyer must pay the protection seller over the length of the contract, expressed as a percentage of the notional amount.
 When spreads rise, market perceived credit risk rises and when spreads fall, market perceived credit risk falls.
-Wider credit spreads and decreasing market values, when compared to the notional amount of the swap, represent a deterioration of the credit soundness of the issuer of the reference obligation and a greater likelihood or risk of default or other credit event occurring as defined under the terms of the agreement.
+Wider credit spreads and decreasing market values, when compared to the notional amount of the swap, represent a deterioration of the credit soundness of the reference obligation and a greater likelihood or risk of default or other credit event occurring as defined under the terms of the agreement.
 For credit default swap agreements on asset-backed securities and credit indices, the quoted market prices and resulting values, as well as the annual payment rate, serve as an indication of the current status of the payment/performance risk.